triumphantomato/cryptsidian/README.md

 Git Clone: `git clone` this repository into `VaultFolder/.obsidian/plugins/cryptsidian` and `npm install` and `npm run dev`.

 **Use:** open the command palette (cmd + P on mac) and type "cryptsidian" to bring up the encrypt and decrypt modals.
-To encrypt, select the encrpyt modal and enter your password.
-To decrpyt, select the decrypt modal and enter the same password.
+To encrypt, select the encrypt modal and enter your password.
+To decrypt, select the decrypt modal and enter the same password.

 If you use different passwords for encryption and decryption, your files will become corrupted.

-Files remain encrypted (or decrpyted) after the Obsidian app closes.
+Files remain encrypted (or decrypted) after the Obsidian app closes.

 ---